 Know who you’re working with

-Whilst there might not be a standard building inspection checklist, there certainly is a minimum standard your building inspector should be meeting.
-The good news is that after 25 years in business, Action Property Inspections is well versed in every aspect of building inspection.
-We make a point of doing far more than the bare minimum, and understand that your building inspection checklist is essential, especially if it is needed for legal proceedings should something go wrong down the track.
+There is an Australian Standard for building inspections that inspectors should use as a minimum standard.
+The good news is that after 25 years in business, Action Property Inspections is well versed in every aspect of building inspections.
+We make a point of doing far more than the bare minimum.

 For experienced assistance with your next building inspection, contact Andrew and the friendly team at Action Property Inspection.